diyasen2021/WorkshopVariantAnalysis/Module1_01.md

 BAM is the binary, compressed version of SAM.
 It contains the exact same alignment information but stored in a space-efficient binary format.

 **Key features of BAM file**
-Smaller file size than SAM
+- Smaller file size than SAM
-Can be indexed for fast access
-Required for visualization tools (e.g., IGV, JBrowse) Standard for real analysis pipelines due to speed and efficiency Can be indexed (.bai)
+- Required for visualization tools (e.g., IGV, JBrowse)
+- Standard for real analysis pipelines due to speed and efficiency
-Allows instant jumping to any genomic region (e.g., chr7:140453136)
+- Can be indexed (.bai) for fast access

-Both SAM and BAM Contain:
+Differences between SAM and BAM files

-Alignment position
-Mapping quality
-Read flags (encoded read properties)
-CIGAR strings
-Optional tags (e.g., NM, AS, MD) with additional metadata

 | Feature      | SAM                 | BAM                      |
 |--------------|----------------------|---------------------------|